SZinnovation/video-hacking/general-notes.md

 v4l2-ctl --list-formats-ext

+Or actually, this is much more concise (but without framerate):

+ffmpeg -f v4l2 -list_formats all -i /dev/video0

 Writing this up helped me figure out that a USB-A to USB-C converter cable actually fixes the issue!